SkyGunner

-Sky Gunner, often stylized as SkyGunner, is a 3D third-person combat flight simulation video game for the PlayStation 2.
+SkyGunner is a third-person combat flight simulation video game developed by PixelArts and published by Sony Computer Entertainment for the PlayStation 2.
 The game's setting and art style has elements of steampunk.
-It was developed by PixelArts and was released in Japan on September 27, 2001 by Sony Computer Entertainment.
-It was released to the North American market by Atlus USA on June 24, 2002.
+It was released in Japan in September 2001 and North American by Atlus USA in June 2002.
+Gonzo contributed anime cutscenes to the game.

 Plot

-Sky Gunner follows the story of 3 ace pilots, Ciel, Copain and Femme, who are hired to protect the "Eternal Engine", an engine capable of perpetual motion.
+SkyGunner follows the story of 3 ace pilots, Ciel, Copain and Femme, who are hired to protect the "Eternal Engine", an engine capable of perpetual motion.
 Little do they know, the criminal genius, Ventre, is planning to use the town's celebration aboard the luxury airship, Merveilleux, as an opportunity to steal the Eternal Engine for his own evil ends.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one eight and three sevens for a total of 29 out of 40, while Famitsu PS gave it a score of one eight, two sevens, and one six for a total of 28 out of 40.